sealingtech/EDCOP/docs/installation_guide.rst

 Labeling nodes
 ==============

-NOTE: This section will need to change when more granular roles are configured

 Nodes must be given roles in order to take certain tasks.
 Each of these labels must be applied somwhere throughout the cluster.
 For small deployments, simply label the master as all of them.
 For larger deployments it is possible to selectively apply the labels to specific nodes throughout the cluster.